elixir-cldr/cldr/README.md

 ## Gettext Integration

-There is an experimentation plurals module for Gettext called `Cldr.Gettext.Plural`.  **Its not yet fully tested**.
+There is an experimental plurals module for Gettext called `Cldr.Gettext.Plural`.  **Its not yet fully tested**.
 It is configured in `Gettext` by

     defmodule MyApp.Gettext do
       use Gettext, plural_forms: Cldr.Gettext.Plural
     end

 `Cldr.Gettext.Plural` will fall back to `Gettext` pluralisation if the locale is not known to `Cldr`.
+This module is only compiled if `Gettext` is configured as a dependency in your project.

 ## Phoenix Integration